leonidscott/hydrofoil/docs/NACA-4 Digit Design.md

 The y functions are fairly straight forward.
 In the equations above,`yc` is the camber function at a given x, the `yt`  is the thickness distribution at that given x.
 The x function inputs are decently straight forward: the `xc` is just the x coordinate and the `yt` is the output of the thickness distribution at that same given x.
 The output of the x function is not so clear.
 Afterall, an x value is an x value, right?
 Apparently not :cry:.
 In the picture below, the x coordinate, in blue, get's mapped to do different adjusted x values on the upper and lower surface of the foil.
 This is the purpose of the x functions.

 ![alt text](img/Adjusted.png)

+And that!...
+Is how to turn 4 Digits into a foil!